HollowMan6/mdbook-pdf/README.md

 ## Configuration
 Support customize PDF paper orientation, scale of the webpage rendering, paper width and height, page margins, generated PDF page ranges, whether to display header and footer as well as customize their formats, and more.

-Check [book.toml](https://github.com/HollowMan6/mdbook-pdf/blob/main/test_doc/book.toml#L10-L36) and comments for details for the available configurations of `[output.pdf]`.
+Check [book.toml](https://github.com/HollowMan6/mdbook-pdf/blob/main/test_doc/book.toml#L10-L39) and comments for details for the available configurations of `[output.pdf]`.

 ## Common Issues
 1. Support for Firefox in `mdbook-pdf`!

-Currently, according to [Puppeteer's documentation](https://pptr.dev/#?product=Puppeteer&show=api-pagepdfoptions), [Chrome DevTools Protocol Page.printToPDF](https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-printToPDF) is only supported in Chrome headless.
-An issue has already been filed for this [here](https://github.com/puppeteer/puppeteer/issues/7628).
+Currently, although Puppeteer supports something similar to [Chrome DevTools Protocol Page.printToPDF](https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-printToPDF) according to its [documentation](https://pptr.dev/api/puppeteer.page.pdf), [rust-headless-chrome](https://github.com/rust-headless-chrome/rust-headless-chrome) doesn't.

 2. Broken links!

 I've already submitted [a PR for mdBook](https://github.com/rust-lang/mdBook/pull/1738) to fix this by making print page (print.html) links link to anchors on the print page, but it's not merged yet.
 You can try [my PR fork](https://github.com/HollowMan6/mdBook) for this to work.

-If you have relative links that link outside the book, please provide the [static hosting site URL](https://github.com/HollowMan6/mdbook-pdf/blob/main/test_doc/book.toml#L17-L18) for it to get fixed.
+If you have relative links that link outside the book, please provide the [static hosting site URL](https://github.com/HollowMan6/mdbook-pdf/blob/main/test_doc/book.toml#L19-L20) for it to get fixed.

-3. Can you add the bookmark to the PDF reflecting the Table of Contents, just like what [wkhtmltopdf](https://wkhtmltopdf.org/) supported?
+3. Can you add the bookmark to the PDF reflecting the Table of Contents, just like what [wkhtmltopdf](https://wkhtmltopdf.org/) is supported?

-This should be realized by Chromium, and an issue has already been filed for this [here](https://bugs.chromium.org/p/chromium/issues/detail?id=781797).
+~~This should be realized by Chromium, and an issue has already been filed for this [here](https://issues.chromium.org/issues/40038778).~~
 Initial support for the bookmark/outline of the PDF file has already been available ([mdbook-pdf-outline](https://pypi.org/project/mdbook-pdf-outline/)).
-It is written in Python and is another backend for `mdbook` and should be used with `mdbook-pdf` and ***the [mdbook version](https://github.com/rust-lang/mdBook/pull/1738) mentioned in Common Issues 2 (by `cargo install --git https://github.com/HollowMan6/mdBook mdbook` instead) for fixing the broken links in `print.html`***.
+It is written in Python and is another backend for `mdbook` and should be used with `mdbook-pdf` and ***the [modified mdbook](https://github.com/rust-lang/mdBook/pull/1738) mentioned in Common Issues 2 (by `cargo install --git https://github.com/HollowMan6/mdBook mdbook` instead) for fixing the broken links in `print.html`***.

 You can install this backend by `pip install mdbook-pdf-outline`.